 Residents and visitors to the area of Lostock Hall may wonder where the hall that the township is named after is located.
 The original building stood on the site of the present day St Catherine’s Hospice, and the area has been recently opened up for those interested in history, nature or just in search of a good cup of tea.
-The medieval hall is long gone, but a later substantial one still stands in newly created St Catherine’s Park.
+The Medieval hall is long gone, but a later substantial one still stands in newly created St Catherine’s Park.

 The River Lostock still flows close by the hall today, and the earliest recorded family from the area were called ‘de Lostock’, taking their name from the river.
 The Edwardian publication A History of the County of Lancaster tells us that a James de Lostock is recorded as living here between 1332-1350.
 The area the hall stands on was once part of Cuerden Green and James’s daughter Margery renamed this part as “Lostock Hall” during her tenure.
 (Part of Cuerden Green still exists- it is the area surrounding the end of the M65 motorway at Junction 1a. ).
-Margery married into the Banastre family, who continued to live in the hall during the 1400s.
+Margery married into the Banastre (or Bannister) family, who continued to live in the hall during the 1400s.
 Interestingly there is a building just off Nook Road by Junction 1a marked on the modern A-Z map as ‘Banastres at Bank’.
 The Banastres were a wealthy Lancashire family.
 There were branches of them at nearby Cuerden Hall, Walton le Dale and Park Hill in Barrowford (now the excellent Pendle Heritage Centre).
-The Bannistre’s manorial seat was at Bank Hall at Bretherton (see our site visit here).
+Their manorial seat was at Bank Hall at Bretherton (see our site visit here).
 They continued to live at Lostock Hall until the mid 1500s after which the building was sold on.

 There’s a gap in the historical record for a hundred years or so, but in 1662 Andrew Dandie (or Dandy) was recorded as paying rent for lands there to the Lord of Clitheroe.
 A William Dandy paid tax on three hearths in 1676.
-This was a form of taxation for large householders, the more fireplaces you had the more tax you paid.
+This was a form of taxation for large householders, the more fireplaces a home had the more tax was paid.
 Dandy Brook Park was the name of the area that borders onto the River Lostock, east and west of Todd Lane South (and has now been incorporated into St Catherine’s Park).

 Sometime before the mid 1700s there was a fire that seriously damaged the hall.
 Some of the brickwork that was not affected by the blaze was used in the rebuild in 1764 by William Clayton, a Preston banker.
 The Clayton family continued to live at the hall until 1840 after which the house was occupied by a series of different families from the cotton manufacturing business.